STEM camps near you, and online!

 Engineering isn't just relegated to civil engineering and infrastructure, but spans into chemical engineering, electrical, mechanical, environmental, computer hardware, and much more.
 According to the Bureau of Labor Statistics, engineering jobs are projected to grow 7% by 2026.
 Read more about the unique jobs you can land with an engineering degree.

-With eLearning on the rise, many parents are left wondering how an online summer camp might be different from other online programs, especially those where kids are learning in groups with other students.
+With eLearning on the rise, many parents are left wondering how an online enrichment program might be different from something like online distance learning, especially those where kids are learning in groups with other students.

 It boils down to the fact that many online school activities gather large groups, sometimes 30+ students, in a single Zoom call.
 Then, because of the volume, teachers have no choice but to mute all participants in order to control the chaos.

-With online summer camps, the student to instructor ratios are much lower (with our programs guaranteeing a max of 5 students in each class).
+With online summer enrichment options, the student to instructor ratios are much lower (with our programs guaranteeing a max of 5 students in each class).
 It's an ideal size, offering active instruction, and the perfect blend of small-group collaboration and individual attention—allowing for everyone's voice to be heard.